VCHSRobots/SquareSwerveBot/README.md

 ## How To Drive
 The current drive offers true 3-degrees of freedom.
 The X and Y of the joystick are used to indicate direction and speed.
 Just point and go.
 The Z axis (Twist) will contorl the robot's rotation about it's center, even while moving.

 Testing was done with a Logitech Extreme 3D joystick which provides X, Y, Twist, and Trim paddles, as well as 12 buttons.
 See OI.java to reconfigure for a different joystick or game paddle.
+It should be easy to convert the code for use with PS3 and/or XBox game pads.

 Here is the current mappings of the buttons:

-  * Button 1:  Switch to moon drive mode -- while held down (See Below).
+  * Button 1:  Switch to moon drive mode -- while held down (see below).
   * Button 2:  Switches the view of the tabs on the shuffle board.
+  * Button 3:  Strafe Drive -- while held down (see below).
   * Button 7:  Performs a "fast" ("loose") calibration of the swerve units.
   * Button 8:  Performs a "tight" calibration of the swerve units.
   * Button 10:  Performs a "tight" calibration on the Front Right unit only.